bcharlier/HMMA238/Projects/TeamWorkflow/workflow.md

 $ git commit -am "explain your contribs"
 ```

-By now we successfully commited the changes to the local 'my_new_branch' branch.
+By now we successfully committed the changes to the local 'my_new_branch' branch.
 This had no effect on the master branch and no effect on the remote repository.
 After the commit, we  want to push the branch to the remote directory:
   * push to remote
 ```